manishghoshal99/autograding-example-python1/README.md

 # Assignment-3: Basics in Python programming

-Fix the bug in the following program by copying the below code in the square.py inside the function.
+Write a python program in the square.py inside the function for the below problem statement.
 Return the string from the function.

-Complete the program to read four values from input and store the values in variables first_name, generic_location, whole_number, and plural_noun.
-The program uses the input values to output a short story.
-Ex: If the input is:

-Eric
-Chipotle
-12
-cars
+A.	Write a statement that assigns total_coins with the sum of nickel_count and dime_count.

-the output is:
+Sample output for 100 nickels and 200 dimes is:

-Eric went to Chipotle to buy 12 different types of cars
+300